Independence Day (Pakistan): Official celebrations

 The independence day is one of the six public holidays observed in Pakistan and is celebrated all across the country.
 To prepare and finalise the plans for independence day celebrations, meetings are held in the provincial capitals by local governments which are attended by government officials, diplomats, and politicians.
 Public organisations, educational institutions, and government departments organise seminars, sports competitions, and social and cultural activities leading up to the independence day.
 In Karachi, drives are initiated to clean and prepare the Mazar-e-Quaid (Jinnah Mausoleum) for the celebration.

 The official festivities take place in Islamabad and commence with the raising of the national flag on the Parliament House and the Presidency followed by a 31-gun salute in the capital and a 21-gun salute in provincial capitals.
 The President and Prime Minister of Pakistan address the nation in live telecasts.
-Government officials, political leaders and celebrities deliver messages or speeches during rallies, ceremonies and events, highlighting Pakistani achievements, goals set for the future, and praise the sacrifices and efforts of national heroes.
+Government officials, political leaders and celebrities deliver messages or speeches during rallies, ceremonies and events, highlighting Pakistani achievements, goals to set for the future, and praise the sacrifices and efforts of national heroes.
 Government buildings including the Parliament House, Supreme Court, President House and Prime Minister's Secretariat are decorated and illuminated with lights and bright colours.
 A change of guard takes place at national monuments by the Armed Forces.
 The Army, Air Force and Navy feature prominently in independence day parades.
 In the cities around the country, the flag hoisting ceremony is carried out by the nazim (mayor) belonging to the respective constituency, and in various public and private departments, the ceremony is conducted by a senior officer of that organisation.
-In 2017, the Pakistan International Airlines introduced a special in-flight jam session to entertain passengers traveling on Independence Day, featuring artists singing national songs on board a domestic flight.
+In 2017, the Pakistan International Airlines introduced a special in-flight jam session to entertain passengers travelling on Independence Day, featuring artists singing national songs on board a domestic flight.

 International figures including heads of state, public personalities and diplomats extend their messages of felicitation to Pakistan, and flag raising ceremonies are held across Pakistani diplomatic missions abroad.
 Overseas dignitaries are invited as chief guests in ceremonies, while their military contingents often participate in parades.
 On the international border, Pakistani paramilitary troops exchange sweets with their cross-border counterparts as a tradition.
 National flags are displayed on major roads and avenues such as Shahrah-e-Faisal, Shahara-e-Quaideen, and Mazar-e-Quaid Road, leading up to Jinnah's mausoleum in Karachi.
 The Minar-e-Pakistan in Lahore, where the Pakistan Resolution was passed in 1940, is fully illuminated on the eve of the independence day to signify its importance in the creation of Pakistan.